coffeebank/coffee-maubot/README.md

 ## [urlpreview](./urlpreview)

-A bot that responds to links with a link preview embed, fetching meta tags directly
+A bot that responds to links with a link preview embed, using Matrix API to fetch meta tags